In this article

 Material: Memory foam | Thickness and density: 3-inch thickness, 1.9-pound density | Care instructions: Spot-clean with a damp cloth | Warranty: 30-day return policy on Amazon, three-year warranty

 At under $100, this topper isn’t just the cheapest option on our list, it’s a surprisingly good dupe for the pricier GhostBed one above.
-At the lower price point, you sacrifice the gel infusion for cooling and the machine-washable cover, but you’ll still get a solid memory foam topper with different density zones to support your whole body.
-“This topper has five body zones that provide extra pressure relief in certain areas to help level you out across the mattress and maximize comfort,” says Ben Trapskin, founder of the Sleep Sherpa.
+At the lower price point, you sacrifice the gel infusion for cooling, the machine-washable cover, and a two years’ worth of warranty, but you’ll still get a solid memory foam topper with different density zones to support your whole body.
+“This topper has five body zones that provide extra pressure relief in certain areas to help level you out across the mattress and maximize comfort,” says Ben Trapskin, founder of Yawnder.
 Trapskin likes the lavender-infused fragrance of this topper, which offsets the chemical smell that sometimes accompanies memory foam.
 It “provides a fresh-smelling mattress for many months to come,” he says.

 Best cooling mattress topper